 All we want to do is take off a bit of the tip so it’s not that sharp anymore.
 A good guide is to go just under halfway from the tip to the bump.
 The end of the nail is long and thin and taking just under half of that is a good guide.
 Even less than that isn’t a bad idea.

 We are NOT trying to trim them down as far as possible.
 A lot of pet owners are used to trimming dog or cat nails where the goal is to get them nice and short.
 With cats and dogs, it’s common to cut the nail close to the quick where the living tissue is.
 This isn’t the case with our beardies.

-As a last step, reward your beardie for being good!
+As the last step, reward your beardie for being good!
 Give them a treat of some kind (we like to use hornworms for this).
 Hopefully, this will reinforce nail trimming as a good experience and make each subsequent trim that much easier.